-During the quarter ending September 30, 2005, PG&E called a total of eight (8) OFO events.
-Six (6) of the events were system-wide OFOs and two (2) were customer-specific OFOs.
-Seven (7) of the OFO events were a result of high pipeline inventory and one (1) was a result of low pipeline inventory.
+During the quarter ending March 31, 2006, PG&E called a total of three (3) OFO events.
+One (1) of the events was a system-wide OFO and two (2) were customer-specific OFOs.
+The one system-wide OFO event was a result of high pipeline inventory and the two customer-specific events were a result of low pipeline inventory.
 There were no EFO events during this quarter.
 There were no "trimming", or receipt point capacity allocation, events during the quarter.
 Table 1 provides a summary of each OFO event.